-The Buddha advised us to think of a sack containing mixed seeds, which has openings at both ends.
-A person with good eyesight takes this sack and unties the openings, carefully acknowledging the seeds by type as: this is rice, this is chickpeas, this is mung beans, this is lentils, this is barley, this is corn, and so on.
-In this manner, the wise meditator begins to look at his body part by part from head to toe.
+The Buddha said think of a sac containing mixed seeds, which has openings at both ends.
+A person with good eye sight takes this sac and unties the openings, carefully acknowledging the seeds by type as: this is rice, this is chickpeas, this is mung, this is lentils, this is barley, this is corn etc. In this manner, the wise meditator begins to look at his body part by part from head to toe.

 How does he contemplate?
 He goes to a calm place and silently thinks about the impure parts of this body.
 He sees these impure body parts separately, one by one.
 There is hair in this body.
 There are nails in this body.
 There are teeth in this body.
 There is a skin in this body.
 There is flesh in this body.
 There are veins in this body.
 There are bones in this body.
 There is bone marrow in this body.
-There is are kidneys in this body.
+There is a kidney in this body.
 There is a heart in this body.
 There is a uterus in this body.
 There are lungs in this body.
 There is a liver in this body.
 There are small intestines in this body.
 There are large intestines in this body.
-There are feces in this body, etc. In this manner, that person contemplates the impure parts of this body.
+There is feces in this body...
+In this manner, that person contemplates the impure parts of this body.

-He also sees that there is gallbladder in this body.
+He also sees that there is gall in this body.
 There is phlegm in this body.
 There is pus in this body.
 There is blood in this body.
 There is sweat in this body.
-There is a liquid that flows with sweat in this body.
+There is a liquid that flows with sweat in this body and it is called blubber.
 There are tears in this body.
-There is synovial fluid in this body.
+There is synovia fluid in this body.
 There is saliva in this body.
 Also, there is mucus in this body.
 There is marrow in this body.
 There is urine in this body.
-He contemplates on these impure body parts one by one, separately.
-It is like looking at a sack of grains that has openings on both sides.
+He contemplates on these impure body parts one by one separately.
+It's like looking at a sack of grains that has openings in both sides.

 Now you can imagine how profoundly and realistically the Buddha contemplated this life and achieved liberation.
-We should be able to see how looking at life this way can give us freedom.
-This helps us realize that true happiness and freedom do not lie with attractions.
+We should be able to see, how looking at life this way can give us freedom.
+This helps us realize that true happiness and freedom does not lie with attractions.
 It is freedom from bonds and ties through comprehensive understanding that makes our lives truly beautiful.
-Therefore, contemplation of these body parts subject to deterioration helps beautify our lives.
+Therefore, contemplation of these body parts that are subject to deterioration helps beautify our lives.
 We envision these body parts through our imagination.
-Therefore, contemplation of the impurities of the body should not lead to family break-ups.
+This should not lead to family break ups.
+If that were the case, going to the toilet should result in family break ups.
 This method of meditation helps us understand that the nature of all things exists in our bodies too.
-We see this truth; we realize it; and understand it well.
+We see this truth; we realize it and understand it well.
 We need to practice this gradually and absorb it into our lives.
-Even for someone who finds it difficult to concentrate, practicing contemplation of the impurities should prepare them for $\bar{a}n\bar{a}p\bar{a}nasati$ or mindfulness of breathing meditation by reducing attachment to sensual pleasures.
+Even for someone who finds it difficult to concentrate, practicing contemplation of the impurities should prepare them for anapanasati or mindfulness of breathing meditation, by reducing attachment to sensual pleasures.

-The Buddha didn't instruct that everyone should do mindfulness of breathing meditation, which is more appropriate for people who are naturally skilled in developing mindfulness.
+The Buddha didn't instruct that everyone should do mindfulness of breathing mediation, which is more appropriate for people who are naturally skilled in developing mindfulness.
 Practicing the contemplation of impurities of body for at least 20-30 minutes a day would help us enhance our lives as well as prepare us for other meditation methods like mindfulness of breathing meditation.